Ayyavu Swamikal: Predictions

-Ayyguru Swamikal was an accomplished astrologer and possessed the siddhi to predict future events.
+Ayyaguru Swamikal was an accomplished astrologer and possessed the siddhi to predict future events.
 His predictions included that the younger Maharani's son would become the last Maharaja, North India would eventually separate, Ayyankali would be appointed to a participative administrative body to help the downtrodden, and the date of his own Samadhi.
 All these predictions came true.

 Ayyankali was nominated to the Sri Moolam Assembly and honored by the rulers, and his statue was later unveiled by Prime Minister Indira Gandhi.
 Maharaja Chithira Tirunal became the last King of Travancore, as predicted.
 Swami also attained Samadhi on the date he had forecasted.
 Additionally, India was divided into India and Pakistan about fifty years after his prediction.